MicrosoftDocs/sql-docs/docs/big-data-cluster/sparklyr-from-RStudio.md

 # Use Sparklyr in SQL Server 2019 Big data cluster

 Sparklyr provides an R interface for Apache Spark.
-Sparklyr is preffered way for R developers to use Spark.
-The guide describe how to use sparklyr in a SQL Server 2019 big data cluster (preview) using RStudio.
+Sparklyr is the preffered way for R developers to use Spark.
+This article describes how to use sparklyr in a SQL Server 2019 big data cluster (preview) using RStudio.

 ## Prerequisites